 In addition, every diabetes sufferer should keep an automated external defibrillator (AED) in the home.
 An AED is a portable device that’s used to shock the heart after cardiac arrest.
-In many cases, this can restore normal heart function in those critical minutes following a cardiac event.
+In many cases, this can restore normal heart function following a cardiac event.

-One study found that cardiac arrest victims who received immediate AED treatment were 2.62 times more likely to survive to hospital discharge when compared to victims who received a shock after emergency services arrived.
-Every minute matters.
+One study found that cardiac arrest victims who received immediate AED intervention were 2.62 times more likely to survive compared to victims who received a shock after emergency medical services arrived.
+Every minute matters!

-When browsing AEDs for sale, always look for FDA-approved brands like ZOLL, Philips, HeartSine, Defibtech, and Physio Control.
-A good AED will have built-in voice coaching so that an untrained lay user can provide life-saving treatment in an emergency.
+When browsing AEDs for sale, always look for FDA-approved brands like ZOLL, Philips, HeartSine, Defibtech, and Physio-Control.
+A good AED will have built-in voice coaching so that an untrained lay user can provide life-saving intervention in an emergency.

-Just having an AED in the home will help to secure your peace of mind, but always remember that prevention is the best cure.
+Just having an AED in the home will help to secure your peace of mind.
+At the same time, remember that prevention is the best cure.
 To avoid sudden death from diabetes, make a firm commitment to your health and well-being.
 Even small steps can make a big difference in the long run.